JustHelixia/mkdocs/docs/npm.md

 # Nginx Proxy Manager

 ## Introduction
-Nginx Proxy Manager (NPM) is a reverse proxy maanger you can use this to replace IP-addresses with domainnames.
+Nginx Proxy Manager (NPM) is a reverse proxy manager you can use this to replace IP-addresses with domainnames.
 You can use .local or get a free domain name with a service like [duckdns](https://www.duckdns.org/).
 For example you can use a domainname for your Portainer installation.

 Within NPM you are also secure your websites by using SSL-certificates from letsencrypt and doing a DNS on your recently aquired domain.